Swimm-Demo/cts-VB6-Projects/.swm/encrypting-and-saving-files-flow.zyeigrpp.sw.md

 ---

-After <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="348:4:4" line-data="Public Sub EncryptByte(byteArray() As Byte, Optional Key As String)">`EncryptByte`</SwmToken>, we check if the output file exists and delete it if it does.
-This avoids mixing old and new data when writing the encrypted output.
+After <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="348:4:4" line-data="Public Sub EncryptByte(byteArray() As Byte, Optional Key As String)">`EncryptByte`</SwmToken>, <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="1555:4:4" line-data="Public Function EncryptFile(InFile As String, OutFile As String, Overwrite As Boolean, Optional Key As String, Optional OutputIn64 As Boolean) As Boolean">`EncryptFile`</SwmToken> checks if the output file exists and deletes it if so.
+This clears out any old data before writing the new encrypted content.

 ```apex
     If FileExist(OutFile) = True Then Kill OutFile